aJankins/ditherui/README.md

 - the *amount of division*.
 Most algorithms split the error totally - but some like *Atkison* only propagate *some*.

 After this, each of these algorithms were effectively generated using a macro.

+There's two kinds of dithering: **Error propagation**, and **Ordered/Bayer**.
+The only similarity here is that they both will go pixel by pixel, turning them into the closest match in the palette.
+Measuring which colour is the closest match is done in a different module - `colour` - more details [here](#colours).

+#### Error Propagation

+For these algorithms, I want to thank [Tanner Helland](https://tannerhelland.com/2012/12/28/dithering-eleven-algorithms-source-code.html) and [Efron Licht](https://docs.rs/dither/latest/dither/) for their resources.
+Tanner made a write up on error propagation, including multiple methods that helped to understand the process, and Efron wrote the `dither` crate which served as an inspiration for this.

+So, for *error propagation* algorithms, after they find the closest match they will then calculate the **error** - which is essentially the `RGB` difference between the chosen colour and actual colour.
+This error is then propagated to nearby pixels according to what I call the **propagation matrix** and **portion amount**.

+The **propagation matrix** is more like a list of coordinates, in addition to how much of the error to propagate - in the form of `(dx, dy, portion)`.
+For example, `(1, 0, 5)` will send $\frac{5}{N}$ of the error to the next pixel on the right, where $N$ is the **portion amount**.
+Keep in mind that the error *does not need* to be distributed exactly - for example **Atkinson** uses 8 portions, but only propagates 6 of them.
+You can technically also *over-propagate*, though then you're just adding extra error to the pixels.

+#### Ordered / Bayer

+This one works very differently and starts to delve a lot more into the math.
+For example, here's part of the entire algorithm:

+$$
+c' = \textrm{nearest\_palette\_color}(c + r \times (M(x \textrm{ mod } y, y \textrm{ mod } n) - 1/2))
+$$

+Here, $c'$ is the new colour, $M$ is the *threshold map*, and $r$ is the amount of spread in color space.
+I use $r = \frac{255}{3}$ - though in the code it's $\frac{1}{3}$ since rgb values between `0.0` and `1.0` are used.
+If I'm honest, I don't fully remember where I got this value of $r$ from, but it seems to work quite well.

+As for the *threshold map*, it can be pre-calculated - as the only variable there is the matrix size, which usually comes in powers of two.
+For more on this, check out [the wikipedia page](https://en.wikipedia.org/wiki/Ordered_dithering) on ordered dithering.
+They can be pre-calculated, but this library supports *any arbitrary size*.

 ### Algorithms